anutkk/RambaNet/README.md

 ### Embeddings

 Generally in NLP embeddings are created for words or sentences.
+However, recent studies [Zhang 2015] seem to suggest that character-level embeddings provide competetitive results while being less complex, requiring less parameters and training time.
+In this model we choose to research character embeddings, for two main reasons.

+Firstly, an important drawback of word embeddings is that the vocabulary must be defined in advance, and out-of-vocabulary and less common words are left out of the embedding.
+However, for authorship attribution purposes the study of hapax legomena (unique words) or just uncommon expressions bears a lot of information.

-However, the latest studies [TODO] seem to suggest that using character-level embeddings may lead to better results.
-Moreover, word embeddings were crafted with Engligh (or other Roman or Anglo-Saxon languages) in mind, where prepositions, linking words, determiners and possessive adjectives are always separate words and have low semantic meaning.
+Second, the method of embedding words was crafted with Engligh (or other Roman or Anglo-Saxon languages) in mind.
+In English,prepositions, linking words, determiners and possessive adjectives are always separate words and have low semantic meaning.
 Medieval Hebrew possesses properties which may challenge word embedding methods like GloVe and word2vec.
-For example, there may be several different orthographs for the same word; prepositions, linking words, determiners and possessive adjectives are often part of other words and not independent words.

-Moreover, homonyms and homographs are frequent in Hebrew, much more than in English (see [this paper](https://m.tau.ac.il/~pelegor/pdfs/15.%20Peleg,%20Edelist,%20Eviatar,%20&%20Bergerbest,%20in%20press.pdf), pp. 3-4 and [that paper](https://www.academia.edu/35145231/The_Vocabulary_of_Classical_Hebrew_New_Facts_and_Figures) pp. 9-10); and the number of byforms (alternative spellings of words) is astoninishgly high (more than 30% of Classical Hebrew according to [that paper](https://www.academia.edu/35145231/The_Vocabulary_of_Classical_Hebrew_New_Facts_and_Figures)).
+Prepositions, linking words, determiners and possessive adjectives are often part of other words and not independent words.
+Moreover, homonyms and homographs are frequent in Hebrew, much more than in English (see [this paper](https://m.tau.ac.il/~pelegor/pdfs/15.%20Peleg,%20Edelist,%20Eviatar,%20&%20Bergerbest,%20in%20press.pdf), pp. 3-4 and [that paper](https://www.academia.edu/35145231/The_Vocabulary_of_Classical_Hebrew_New_Facts_and_Figures) pp. 9-10).
+The number of byforms (alternative spellings of words) is astoninishgly high (more than 30% of Biblical Hebrew according to [that paper](https://www.academia.edu/35145231/The_Vocabulary_of_Classical_Hebrew_New_Facts_and_Figures)).

 Recent research in Bengali [Khatun 2020] suggests that character-level embeddings lead to better accuracy.
 Bengali shares some characteristics with Hebrew [SOURCE?].

-Lastly, an important drawback of word embeddings is that the vocabulary must be defined in advance, and out-of-vocabulary and less common words are left out of the embedding.
-However, for authorship attribution purposes the study of hapax legomena (unique words) or just uncommon expressions bears a lot of information.

 ## Results

 ### Character-Level CNN

 ## References